Gitorious-backup/gitorious-wiki/Upgrading.markdown

 Upgrading from 2.0.x to 2.1
 ------------------------------------

+NOTE: 2.1.0 is not yet final.
+It will be available sometime week 42.

 You can upgrade directly from any 2.0.x version directly to 2.1.0.
 Start by reviewing changes:

     >> bundle exec rake changelog VERSION=2.1.0